cenkms/IaCAzureDevOps-ARM-Starter/README.md

 ## Audience
-This content has been targeted to internal Microsoft, Partners and Customers looking to build up their knowledge on Azure Resource Manager - IaC.
+This content has been targeted to internal Microsoft, Partners, and Customers looking to build up their knowledge on Azure Resource Manager - IaC.
 Basic knowledge of Azure Cloud is expected before leveraging this workshop.

 ## Prerequisites
 1. Review the Deployment Setup Guide.
 2. Azure DevOps organization.
-3. Create new Azure Trial Subscription.
+3. Create a new Azure Trial Subscription.

 ## Challenges:
 1. Setup Azure DevOps Project - repo
-2. Deploying first ARM template.
+2. Deploying the first ARM template.
-3. Adding Parameters - parameters files.
+3. Adding Parameters - parameter files.
 4. Enhancing your ARM Template
 5. Deploying to different environments
 6. Deploying a VM with VNet